Black Widow post-credits scene, explained

-Black Widow sends Natasha Romanoff on a long-awaited solo mission, with the Marvel Cinematic Universe movie and its delicious post-credits scene hitting US theaters and Disney Plus Premier Accesson Friday (it's already out in the UK and Australia).
-Director Cate Shortland's movie sees the superspy (Scarlett Johansson) revisiting her shadowy past.
+Black Widow sent Natasha Romanoff on her long-awaited solo mission when the Marvel Cinematic Universe movie and its delicious post-credits scene hit theaters and Disney Plus Premier Access on Friday.
+Director Cate Shortland's film sees the superspy (Scarlett Johansson) revisiting her shadowy past.

 That old life includes fellow espionage agents Yelena Belova, Melina Vostokoff and Alexei Shostakov (Florence Pugh, Rachel Weisz and David Harbour), with whom she reunites.